Playing ping pong can increase office productivity. It’s science, people.

-A recent post from Enviable Workplace references research from Dr. Daniel Amen, member of the American Board of Psychiatry and Neurology, that shows ping pong increases concentration and stimulates brain function.
+A recent article from Enviable Workplace references research from Dr. Daniel Amen, member of the American Board of Psychiatry and Neurology, that shows ping pong increases concentration and stimulates brain function.
+It may sound unconventional, but a quick ping pong break in the middle of the day could be just what it takes to get you and your co-workers into a more productive mindset.

 Don’t have a ping pong table in your office?
-Here are six other ways to be more productive.
+Fortunately, table tennis isn’t the only way to boost office productivity.
+Here are six other ways to be more productive at work.

-At any given time, we have three to four different distractors sitting right in front of us – email alerts, IM chats, cell phone, desk phone, etc. Sometimes this is ok, but to truly turn up your productivity, it’s important to focus on completing the task at hand and that means unplugging for a bit – it’s ok to be unavailable!
+At any given time, we have three to four different distractors sitting right in front of us – email alerts, IM chats, cell phones, desk phones, etc. Sometimes being connected is part of your job, but to truly turn up your productivity, it’s important to focus on completing the task at hand.

 2. Pretend like you’re leaving for vacation tomorrow.

-Do you ever notice that when you’re leaving for vacation, you get a ton of work wrapped up, you communicate detailed status updates to your team and your files are super organized so anyone can find them while you’re out?
+Do you ever notice that when you’re leaving for vacation, you get a ton of work wrapped up, you communicate detailed status updates to your team, and you organize your files so anyone can find them while you’re out?
 What if we finished each day with this mentality?

 3. Use a social knowledge base to share information across the company.